pymc-devs/pymc/GOVERNANCE.md

 To become eligible for being a Steering Council Member an individual must be a Core Contributor who has produced contributions that are substantial in quality and quantity, and sustained over at least one year.
-Potential Council after asking if the potential Member is interested and willing to serve in that capacity.

 Similarly to when nominating new team members, when considering potential Council Members one should look at candidates with a